w3c/wcag-act-rules/content/attr-not-duplicated-e6952f.md

 #### Passed Example 4

-SVG, no attributes are duplicated.
+This `SVG` element contains no attributes.

 ```html
 <svg>